Our Location

 While those busy pollinators are working, they may want a refreshing drink.
 If you can, provide safe watering areas for them to land.

 These may include a shallow bird bath or a saucer left out.
-Be sure to replace the water from time to time so they have fresh water to sip on.
+Be sure to replace the water occasionally so they have fresh water to sip on.

 Having one plant will attract pollinators, but having duplicates will attract even more.